Erikson's stages of psychosocial development: Competence: industry vs. inferiority (latency, late childhood, 7–10 years)

 Erikson viewed the elementary school years as critical for the development of self-confidence.
 Ideally, elementary school provides many opportunities to achieve the recognition of teachers, parents and peers by producing things—drawing pictures, solving addition problems, writing sentences, and so on.
 If children are encouraged to make and do things and are then praised for their accomplishments, they begin to demonstrate industry by being diligent, persevering at tasks until completed, and putting work before pleasure.
 If children are instead ridiculed or punished for their efforts or if they find they are incapable of meeting their teachers' and parents' expectations, they develop feelings of inferiority about their capabilities.

-Children also begin to make relationships with others around them.
-Being social is especially important for this stage.
-It helps school aged children become either more or less confident about themselves and their abilities.
-Also, during this age, children also begin to migrate into their own social groups.
-Depending on the child's "group", the child will have more or less self-confidence.

-At this age, children start recognizing their special talents and continue to discover interests as their education improves.
-They may begin to choose to do more activities to pursue that interest, such as joining a sport if they know they have athletic ability, or joining the band if they are good at music.
-If not allowed to discover their own talents in their own time, they will develop a sense of lack of motivation, low self-esteem, and lethargy.
-They may become "couch potatoes" if they are not allowed to develop interests.